 “The difference is between playing to win and playing not to lose.
 Most software development I see is played not to lose.
 Lots of paper gets written.
 Lots of meetings are held.
 Everyone is trying to develop "by the book", not because it makes any particular sense, but because they want to be able to say at the end that it wasn't their fault, they were following the process.
 Software development played to win does everything that helps the team to win and doesn't do anything that doesn't help to win.”

 I highly recommend that you pick up and read this book.
-It’s only 166 pages and a bargain on AbeBooks or Amazon.
+It’s only 166 pages and a bargain on AbeBooks.
 By reading this book I learned a lot about agile software development and more importantly, how to strike a balance in customer collaboration and technical stuff.
 The book contains a tremendous amount of knowledge and wisdom.
 I sometimes had a very hard time putting it away as its also very nicely written.
 Two thumbs up!